prakarsh7695/photo-gallery/README.md

 <h3 align="center">
     🔹
-    <a href="https://github.com/soumyajit4419/Portfolio/issues">Report Bug</a> &nbsp; &nbsp;
+    <a href="https://github.com/prakarsh7695/photo-gallery/issues">Report Bug</a> &nbsp; &nbsp;
     🔹
-    <a href="https://github.com/soumyajit4419/Portfolio/issues">Request Feature</a>
+    <a href="https://github.com/prakarsh7695/photogallery/issues">Request Feature</a>
 </h3>

 ## TL;DR

 You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Soumyajit4419](https://github.com/soumyajit4419/Portfolio).
 Thanks!

 ## Built With

-My personal portfolio <a href="http://soumyajit.tech/" target="_blank">soumyajit.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.

+- npm
+- HTML
+- Bootstrap 5
 - React.js
-- Node.js
-- Express.js
-- CSS3
+- CSS 3
 - VsCode
 - Vercel